Almad/todopane/README.md

 - Prioritization inputs: Just local config file for now, in TOML format.
 - LLM: Variety of backends depending on experimentation: using [Simon's LLM](https://llm.datasette.io/en/stable/).
 Choosing so they can run on Mac Mini M1, currently allowing for orca-2-13b, Meta-Llama-3-8B-Instruct and nous-hermes-llama2-13b as the most promising models

 ## Next

 - Better task breakdown and automation; bridge between tasks from todo and Obsidian entries
 - Integrate e-mail?
 How much of that is actually used?
 That said, would it be useful to use LLM to sift through the dumping-grouond email for useful bits?
 - Integration goal and value-based learning planning?
 - Ingest NAS documents for things like expiration dates and renewals
+- reporting: correlate with other apps, get reports on how time is spent and take that into account for balancing out